Impersonating a public servant

 Impersonating a public servant, impersonating a public officer or impersonating a public official is a crime or misdemeanor in several jurisdictions.
 It consists of pretending to hold a public office and exercise that authority or attempt to induce another person to do something.
-There have for example been charges for impersonating a fire inspector, a city code compliance officer and a child protective services official.
+There have for example been charges for impersonating a fire inspector, a city code compliance officer, a child protective services official, and ICE agents.